cguenther0929/can_am_blinker/README.md

 * v0.0.4 -- A good amount of blinker logic has been added in and the source compiles.

 * v0.0.5 -- Debug menu items were added and the code compiles.

+* v0.0.6 -- Support for the watchdog has been added in.
+The dog is kicked in many places within the menu.
+This code compiles in STM32 Cube IDE.